 The Ace in the Hole

 Location.
 47° 4.866′ N, 110° 49.496′ W. Marker is in Monarch, Montana, in Cascade County.
-Marker is on U.S. Touch for map.
+Marker is on U.S. 89, 1.2 miles south of Missoula Avenue / Hughesville Road, on the right when traveling south.
 Marker is located in a pull-out on the west side of the highway.
+Touch for map.
 Marker is in this post office area: Monarch MT 59463, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 11 miles of this marker, measured as the crow flies.
 Steamboats, Bull Whackers, and Fish Trains (approx. 10.3 miles away); Neihart Mining District's Heyday (approx. 11.1 miles away); The Mining Legacy (approx. 11.1 miles away).